goldsteinmarcmd/qft_qg/README.md

 ## 🤝 Contributing

-This is a complete research framework ready for publication.
+This is a complete computational framework for QG research.
 For collaboration opportunities, please contact the authors.

 ## 📄 License